 “I don’t have any Spanish or Portuguese ancestors,” you say.
 Maybe you do, maybe you don’t.
 More importantly, you should know that it is not only people who live in Spain and Portugal that identify genetically with the Iberian Peninsula.

 It turns out that people in a large geographic area have “Iberian” DNA.
 According to Ancestry DNA’s reference population, you can find high levels of Iberian DNA in an area as large as the one shown below:

-The area that falls within the Iberian Peninsula DNA is shown within the “light blue” circle in the graphic.
+The area that fell within the previous Iberian Peninsula DNA region on Ancestry is shown within the “light blue” circle in the graphic.
 This means that people who live in Portugal, Spain, France, Morocco, Italy, and Algeria can, and usually do, show strong genetic links to the Iberian Peninsula.

 How did the original Iberian DNA spread to cover a section as big as the one in the image?
 It’s easy to imagine that people used to be more stationary in the past, staying close to their local communities and never moving their families to other areas.